ALIENHHY/ALIENHHY.github.io/_pages/about.md

 Research Interests
 ======
 ---
-* AI application: Especially using data-deriven methods to help decition-making.
+* AI application: Especially using data-deriven methods to aid decition-making.
 * Trustworthy AI: I'm attempting my graduation project about LLMs security.

 In addition, I have worked on projects related to federated learning, cryptography, IoT security, computer vision, and embedded systems, and I have a strong interest in these fields.